core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ### Processing on the Client Side ## {#sec-reverse-proxies-client-side-http}

-If an HTTP client sends a request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client SHOULD perform the steps defined in {{sec-cross-proxies-client-req}}.
+If an HTTP client sends a request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{sec-cross-proxies-client-req}}.
 In particular, this results in a request sent to the proxy including a Multicast-Timeout header field.

-An exception is the case where the reverse-proxy has a pre-configured timeout value T\_PROXY, as the default timeout value to use for when to stop accepting responses from the servers, after the reception of the original unicast request from the client.
-In this case, a client aware of such a configuration MAY omit the Multicast-Timeout header field in the request sent to the proxy.

 The client processes the HTTP response forwarded back by the proxy as defined in {{sec-cross-proxies-client-resp}}.
+If the client wishes to send a follow-up unicast request intended only to one of the CoAP servers that originated the response, the same concepts defined in {{sec-reverse-proxies-client-side}} apply to the composition of HTTP requests.

 ### Processing on the Proxy Side ## {#sec-reverse-proxies-proxy-side-http}